BlockchainCommons/Gordian/Envelope/Use-Cases/Wellness.md

 ```

+We'll return to the topic of a multipermit in the future, but
+essentially it enables an Envelope to be opened in multiple ways.
-The `hasRecipient:` allows Nadia to recover from any of the three
+Here, the `hasRecipient:` allows Nadia to recover from any of the
-shares using her private key.
-The `sskrShare:` allows anyone to
+three shares using her private key, while the `sskrShare:` allows
-combine any two shares to recover the envelope.
+anyone to combine any two shares to recover the envelope.

 ```mermaid
 graph LR